andkrau/NuanceResurrection/Readme.txt

 Requirements
 ============
-This emulator requires SSE2 instruction support, at least 128 Megabytes of RAM, and an OpenGL 1.5 implementation with support for GLSL.
+This emulator requires SSE2 instruction support, at least 200 Megabytes of free RAM, and an OpenGL 1.5 implementation with support for GLSL.

 The emulator is completely and utterly CPU bound.
-Machines that do not meet the minimum requirements may even suffer reduced performance when running the less demanding SDK demos.
+Machines that do not meet minimum requirements may even suffer reduced performance when running the less demanding SDK demos, or may hang on certain game situations (in the latter case try disabling AudioInterrupts in the 'nuance.cfg', at the cost of missing or screwed up sound).

 Installation
 ============